bids-standard/bids-specification/src/05-derivatives/01-introduction.md

 generated, they should be deposited under a session subdirectory within the corresponding subject directory; and so on.

-In addition pipelines may generate derivatives that do not strictly belong to any single participant.
-To write group-level results, the `group/` folder for example `<dataset>/derivatives/<pipeline_name>/group/`.

 ## Derived dataset and pipeline description

 As for any BIDS dataset a `dataset_description.json` file MUST be found at the